- Must visit

 Discover the best of Toledo — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Toledo trip today.

 Tipping is modest.
-Round up or leave 5-10% in restaurants for good service.
-Small change is enough in cafes.
-Taxis are usually rounded up, and tipping is not expected elsewhere.
+Round up or leave 5-10% in restaurants for good service; round up in taxis; small change is fine in cafes.

 Official public transport app